-The apostle Paul is believed to be the second-most influential figure in the formation of Christianity after Jesus himself.
+The apostle Paul is considered the second-most influential figure in Christian history after Jesus himself.
 Asia Minor, or Anatolia, is where many of the events associated with Paul’s life and ministry took place.
 Paul was a native of Tarsus in Cilicia, one of our stops.
-From Antioch to Troas we will follow the routes traveled during his journeys by land and sea.
-We will even see some of the Roman roads upon which he walked.
-At each site we will explore the archaeological realia still remaining; in museums we will encounter the artefacts that the apostle saw and touched.
-Please join me for this exciting two-week adventure as we trace the footsteps of Paul in Turkey.
+From Antioch to Miletus we will follow the routes traveled during his journeys by land and sea.
+We will see some of the Roman roads upon which he walked.
+At each site we will explore the archaeological realia still remaining.
+In museums we will encounter the artifacts that the apostle saw and touched.
+Unique to this tour is that for the first time we will stay at the new archaeology hotels recently opened in Antakya and Antalya.
+Please join me for this exciting two-week adventure tracing the footsteps of Paul in Turkey.

-September 18, Saturday: Depart from New York – Fly to Istanbul
+April 23, Saturday: Depart from the USA – Fly to Istanbul

-September 20, Monday: Antioch – Seleucia – Adana
+April 27, Wednesday: Antioch – Seleucia – Antakya

-September 24, Friday: Perga – Attalia – Magydus – Antalya
+May 1, Sunday: Perga – Attalia – Antalya

 You will begin with a visit to Perga visited by Paul and Barnabas on their first journey (Acts 13:13-14).
 There you will see its well-preserved stadium and colonnaded street divided by a water channel.
 Returning to Antalya, you will see Hadrian’s Gate and the Roman mausoleum of ancient Attalia.
 After lunch at the St. Paul Cultural Center, you will visit Antalya’s renowned archaeological museum.
 Later in the afternoon you will take a boat ride from the port that Paul and Barnabas sailed from at the end of the first journey (Acts 14:25).
 Dinner and overnight in Antalya.
 (B,D)

-At Hierapolis you will walk through its extensive necropolis, then see its well-preserved theater as well as Philip’s Martyrium and basilica.
-Later traveling westward down the fertile Meander valley, you will pass Tralles and visit Magnesia on the Meander.
-Churches in these cities, later addressed by Ignatius in the early second century A.D., were probably started during Paul’s time in Ephesus.
-That evening you will participate in the inspiring Ephesus Meeting.
+At Hierapolis you will walk through its extensive necropolis, then see its well-preserved theater as well as Philip’s Martyrium and basilica (Col. 4:13).
+Later traveling westward down the fertile Meander valley, you will visit the archaeological museum at Aydın, ancient Tralles, and later visit Magnesia on the Meander.
+These cities had churches, later addressed by Ignatius in the early second century A.D., that were probably started during Paul’s time in Ephesus.
 Dinner and overnight in Kuşadası.
 (B,D)

 You will first visit Miletus with its four harbors and well-preserved theater originally built in the Hellenistic period and expanded in Roman times.
 Paul made a farewell speech here to the elders of Ephesus on the return leg of his third missionary journey (Acts 20:17–35).
 We will also visit briefly its small but informative archaeological museum.
 You will then visit Didyma, home to the Temple of Apollo, one of Turkey’s best-preserved ancient temples.
 After lunch you will drive to Priene, the best-preserved Hellenistic city in Turkey.
-We will visit the Jewish synagogue, whose excavation was funded by the Biblical Archaeology Society.
+We will visit the Jewish synagogue, whose excavation was funded by the Biblical Archaeology Society and Dr. Wilson was a member of the excavation team.
 Return to Kuşadası for dinner and overnight.
 (B,D)

-September 29, Wednesday: Ephesus – St. John’s Basilica – Smyrna – Izmir
+May 5, Thursday: Ephesus – Ephesus Museum – St. John’s Basilica – Izmir

 If you are unable to fill out the electronic registration form, please contact the Travel/Study department at 1-800-221-4644 ext.
 216.